-Thai 9 offers an assortment of appetizers (papaya salad, fish cakes, coco shrimp, etc.); stir fries (cashew nut, holy basil, ginger, etc.); curries, sushi, noodles (pad sea ewe, lard na, pad thai, etc) and a list of house specials that includes seafood clay pot; duck basil and beef in oyster sauce.
+Thai 9 offers an array of appetizers (papaya salad, fish cakes, coco shrimp, etc.), stir fries (cashew nut, holy basil, ginger, etc.), curries, sushi, noodles (pad sea ewe, lard na, pad thai, etc.), and a list of house specials that includes seafood clay pot and duck basil and beef in oyster sauce.

 The eatery also has some of best beer on tap around.

 LOCATION: 11 Brown St., Dayton

 🍴🍺🍷🍸 JAY’S SEAFOOD RESTAURANT

 One of Dayton’s oldest upscale restaurants, Jay’s has fed generations of local families since opening its doors Feb.
 26, 1976.

 Besides an assortment of great seafood that includes grilled rare tuna, calamari and bourbon salmon, Jay’s has a great wine list and cocktails are topnotch.
 Ask Bob to make you a Manhattan.